UBICenter/ubicenter.org/_posts/2021-11-30-mortality-existential-risk-ubi.md

 ## Introduction

 Toby Ord didn’t start his career thinking about the far future.
 When the Oxford philosopher created the organization _Giving What We Can_ (GWWC) in 2009, it focused on finding the most cost-effective charities for saving or improving lives today, like malaria bed nets, and encouraging members to pledge 10 percent of their income to those charities.
 This marked the beginning of the movement known as _effective altruism_ (EA), which [describes itself as](https://www.centreforeffectivealtruism.org/ceas-guiding-principles/) “about using evidence and reason to figure out how to benefit others as much as possible, and taking action on that basis.”

 Thirty-seven years before Ord created the EA movement, Princeton philosopher Peter Singer formed the ideas that now underpin it.
 In his 1972 essay, [_Famine, Affluence, and Morality_](https://www.jstor.org/stable/2265052), Singer offered the following thought experiment:

->...if I am walking past a shallow pond and see a child drowning in it, I ought to wade in and pull the child out.
-This will mean getting my clothes muddy, but this is insignificant, while the death of the child would presumably be a bad thing...It makes no moral difference whether the person I can help is a neighbor’s child ten yards from me or a Bengali whose name I shall never know, ten thousand miles away.
+> ...if I am walking past a shallow pond and see a child drowning in it, I ought to wade in and pull the child out.
+This will mean getting my clothes muddy, but this is insignificant, while the death of the child would presumably be a bad thing...
+It makes no moral difference whether the person I can help is a neighbor’s child ten yards from me or a Bengali whose name I shall never know, ten thousand miles away.

 Singer taught, as EA now does, to look beyond one’s immediate circle to humanity as a whole when weighing how to do good.
 If saving a drowning child in front of you is worth some sacrifice, it must be worth the same sacrifice to save an out-of-view child from perishing, as well.

-But what if the metaphorical drowning child, rather than being 10,000 miles away, is 10,000 years in the future?
+But what if the metaphorical drowning child, rather than being 10, 000 miles away, is 10, 000 years in the future?
 This is the question Ord explores in his 2020 book, [_The Precipice._](https://theprecipice.com/) The risks he considers are not children dying from preventable disease, but of children never being born at all—not hundreds or thousands of children, but billions or trillions of them throughout humanity’s vast potential future.
 Whether our species can end suffering, explore other worlds, and experience the unimaginable, all depends on whether we can survive to continue our story.

 Ord argues that we may be living through the most important time in history, when our technological power is growing so rapidly that we could make humanity’s final mistake.
 Climate change, nuclear war, pandemics, or unaligned artificial intelligence could all spell the end of humanity if we’re not careful.
 The extremely high stakes of safeguarding humanity’s future potential makes it worth fighting for, even if the probability of catastrophe is low—and in estimating its odds at 1 in 6, Ord doesn’t believe it to be so low.
 He brought his optimism from addressing global poverty, identifying specific ways that individuals can help, not just by donating to effective organizations working to minimize existential risks, but also by directing their own careers to make the biggest difference.

 While EA has grown over the past decade, so too has a much older idea: universal basic income, or UBI.
 UBI is an unconditional cash payment given to every member of society on a regular basis, typically monthly, sufficient to meet basic needs.
 No government has yet implemented it, though many have enacted programs that check some of the boxes.[^4] A number of cities have also pursued philanthropically-funded UBI pilots and experiments.[^5]

 In this chapter, I will connect UBI to the theme of this book series, through the lens of effective altruism.
 In short, I will review how reducing poverty could save lives in the short and (very) long run, and how UBI policies could effectively achieve that egalitarianism.

 ## Poverty and mortality